karendgordon/hello-world/README.md

 Let's try this one more time.

-1639 Now I'm editing in WordPad in my GitHub folder - opened in Explorer from desktop
+1639 Now I'm editing in WordPad in my GitHub folder - opened in Explorer from desktop.

+1647 Now I'm editing directly in my GitHub folder - using WordPad.